Sign In / Sign Out

 To declare a concurrent degree you must confer with advisors from BOTH disciplines.

-Schedule an appointment with the SMS Appointment Scheduler
+- Schedule an appointment with the SMS Advisor Appointment Scheduler

-Schedule an appointment with the other discipline advisor: Directory for Other Advisors
+- Schedule an appointment with the other discipline advisors: Directory for Other Advisors

 Students must have completed a minimum of 30 college hours (documented at ASU) and have an ASU cumulative GPA of 2.0 or higher to declare a concurrent degree.